nJIaH-KanKaH/rbjphp_Test/README.md

 --- Approximate time spent: 3 hours ---

 Changes by commit (6672bb7)
-1. Added select filter by category to books page.
+1. Added select filter by category to books page.(firstly i thought of basic inner join, but it looked like, if i click all categories in select and then click filter, i will not show the books without category, so i tried left join,to see if i may at least change books without category)
 --- Approximate time spent: 1 hours ---